Why is Your Green Air Conditioner Leaking Water? Find Solutions Here!

 What steps should I take if changing the air filter does not help with the issue?

-If changing the air filter does not resolve the issue with your air conditioner, the next step would be to reach out to Cool Today for professional repair services.
+If changing the air filter does not resolve the issue with your air conditioner, the next step would be to reach out to a professional for repair services.
 Additionally, consider inquiring about the installation of a float switch on your air conditioner if one is not already in place.
-This switch is designed to automatically shut down the air conditioner to prevent water overflow issues from occurring again.

 gree air conditioner leaking water